 ECE Uniforms

-The new Kindergarten and Pre Primary uniforms are royal blur shirts with orange collars.
-Old uniforms with the blue collars are still welcome.
+Kindergarten and Pre-Primary uniforms are royal blue shirts with orange collars.
 ECE children are asked to wear either a legionaries hat or the broad brim hat.
-New broad brim hats, available in the canteen, have the faction colours on the underside.
+New hats with faction colours underneath are available for purchase from Total Uniforms.

 National Quality Standard